dcswalle/lsws-wp/README.md

 docker compose up -d
 ```
 The container is now built and running.

-Note: The container will auto-apply a 15-day trial license.
-Please contact LiteSpeed to extend the trial, or apply your own license, [starting from $0](https://www.litespeedtech.com/pricing).

 ### Stopping a Container
 ```
 docker compose stop